sofiabsilva/100-days-of-code/log.md

   });
 // When that selected element is clicked, the mouseEvents object, which has many useful properties, is logged to the console.
 ```
+I also learned about event delegation and why it is preferable to do that opposed to adding multiple of the same event listeners to every child.

 **Thoughts:** Today I felt like I learned many new things that are small but important to fully understand JavaScript.
 Also, the todo list is now a bit more functional.